Minor2CCh/minium_minor_edition/README.md

 Some effects are enhanced, Reduce damage except for certain parts and Prevent wither damage when wearing a full set of Iris Quartz equipment.
 You can equip it in the Necklace slot of Trinkets only while [Trinkets](https://modrinth.com/mod/trinkets) are loaded.(After 1.5.0).

+ - Minium Shield

+Crafted using one Minium Ingot and any six slabs.
+Holding it in your off-hand slightly increases your defense.

+- Iris Quartz Mace

+In addition to having enhanced parameters compared to a regular mace, right-clicking and releasing it toward blocks or entities creates a powerful blast that knocks them back.

 ## New Block

 - Easy Grinder